 - At bottom right, we have the self-expressionists, who write much but read little.
 Many of us entered into this phase in adolescence, when what Wordsworth called the “spontaneous overflow of powerful feelings” turned in to our first attempts at poetry.

 - At top left, we have fans of poetry.
 Here we must distinguish between those who, like the students in Al Filreis’ class, are reading historical poetry, and those who read living authors as well.
+[Note: a student in one of Al’s classes recently pointed out that they do read some living authors as well.]

 - In the upper right, we have living poets.
 Reading and writing are the in- and out-breath of a life steeped in poetry, and the most prolific poets I know are also among the most voracious readers.